-Yesterday evening, Nintendo announced that the Nintendo 3DS and Wii U eShops will be ceasing operations indefinitely in March 2023.
-One terrible consequence of this is that a number of games which are exclusive to the 3DS eShop simply won’t be available to purchase, anywhere.
+Nintendo announced last year that the Nintendo 3DS and Wii U eShops will be ceasing operations indefinitely on March 27th, 2023.
+One terrible consequence of this is that a number of games that are exclusive to the 3DS eShop simply won’t be available to purchase, anywhere.

 It also sucks that whether or not you’re able to access older games largely depends on the whims of major corporations.
 A lot of eShop exclusives are from lesser-known franchises, so Nintendo isn’t financially incentivized to port them to the Switch (which is a difficult and resource-intensive development process on its own).

-To highlight what’s being lost as a result of the eShop shutdown, and why it matters, here are some picks for some of the more noteworthy and enjoyable games for which the 3DS eShop has been the exclusive home.
+To highlight what’s being lost as a result of the eShop shutdown, why it matters, and what you should grab before the closure, here are some picks for some of the more noteworthy and enjoyable games for which the 3DS eShop has been the exclusive home.